Individualized PATE: Differentially Private Machine Learning with Individual Privacy Guarantees: Empirical Results

-When considering the number of produced labels in the voting process, the utility advantage of our personalized PATE over the non-personalized variant becomes visible.
-For half of the sensitive MNIST data having a bugdet of $\log 4$ and the other half having $\log 2$, $239$ labels can be produced by personalized PATE, instead of $99$ in the case of non-personalized PATE.
-This leads to a student accuracy of $90.78\%$ while non-personalized PATE only achieves $84.51\%$.
-Analogously, on Adult income data, $203$ labels can be produced, leading to a student accuracy of $81.76\%$.
-Non-personalized PATE, instead, produces $88$ labels so that the student only achieves an accuracy of $79.85\%$.
+In the results, we observe several different trends.
+First, when analyzing the lines corresponding to the privacy costs in \Cref{fig:cost_history_mnist_large} and \Cref{fig:cost_history_adult}, we find that both lines differ more, the more the individual budgets differ.
+This effect also increases when the proportion of sensitive data with a higher budget decreases.
+Second, with an increasing ratio of the higher budget, both costs grow slower, resulting in more generated labels, see \Cref{tab:n_labels_mnist_short}.
+Thereby, the utility advantage of our \personalized PATE over the non-\personalized standard variant becomes visible.
+For half of the sensitive MNIST data having a budget of $\log 4$, $\log 8$, or $\log 16$ and the other half having $\log 2$, $492$, $890$, and $1239$ labels can be produced by our weighting mechanism, respectively, instead of $257$ in the case of non-\personalized PATE.
+This leads to a student accuracies of $93.08\%$, $94.68\%$, and $96.32\%$ while non-\personalized PATE only achieves $88.7\%$.
+Analogously, on Adult income, in the same privacy budget configuration, $203$, $349$, and $530$ labels can be produced, leading to student accuracies of $81.76\%$, $82.60\%$, and $82.84\%$, respectively for weighting.
+Standard non-\personalized PATE, instead, produces $88$ labels so that the student only achieves an accuracy of $79.85\%$.
+For a detailed overview on the final students' accuracies for MNIST and Adult with the different \personalized variants and privacy budget distributions, see \Cref{tab:accuracies_mnist} and \Cref{tab:accuracies_adult} in \Cref{Additional Results}.

-Our results are not directly comparable to those of \citep{pate_2018} since in contrast to their work, we did not apply virtual adversarial training but only used the public data.
-Their final models' accuracy is $98.5\%$ on MNIST with $\varepsilon = 1.97$ while our student model never surpassed $95\%$ even for a privacy budget of $\varepsilon = \log 16 \approx 2.77$.
-We decided not to integrate the adversarial training method in order to study the pure effect of our personalization method and exclude any other effects on the resulting model utility.
-However, our method still outperforms~\citep{pate_2018} when it comes to label generation: In \citep{pate_2018}, $286$ labels were produced on the MNIST dataset, while our non-personalized PATE produced more than $650$ labels for the same privacy budget.
-Additionally, our generated labels are even more accurate when evaluating them against ground truth ($\approx 97.7\%$) than theirs ($93.18\%$).
+Our results are not directly comparable to those \citep{pate_2018} since, in contrast to their work, we do not apply virtual adversarial training but only use the public data.
+Their final models' accuracy is $98.5\%$ on MNIST with $\varepsilon = 1.97$ while our student model never surpassed $97\%$ even for a privacy budget of $\varepsilon = \log 16 \approx 2.77$ on $75\%$ of the data.
+We decided not to integrate the adversarial training method in order to study the pure effect of our \personalization and exclude any other effects on the resulting model utility.

+However, our individualization still outperforms~\citep{pate_2018} when it comes to the voting accuracy, \ie the proportion of correctly generated labels: Our generated labels are more accurate ($\approx 97.7\%$) than theirs ($93.18\%$) when evaluating them against ground truth, which is partly due to the better accuracy of our teachers.
+Our teachers achieve an average test accuracy of $90.2\%$ ($81.7\%$ on Adult) on average while theirs are at $83.86\%$ ($83.18\%$ on Adult).